 Tag: graphic humour

-This is the third and most likely final post in a short series of reports documenting the production progress of The Cat Cooking Comics In Kappabashi, the sequel to my graphic novel/artist book Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics that was completed in 2016.
-Somewhat similar in vein to its predecessor in its graphic narrative approach it differs by being both less autobiographical and less of a graphic memoir and markedly more fictive and humorous.
-There are strong links between the two publications, however, and I am having second thoughts about keeping them as separate entities.
-There is even a remote possibility that I will somehow link them together…merge them in the same publication as they feature several of the same characters from Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics.
-So we will see!
-In the meantime, owing to the absence of the Doctor Comics character in this new comic, it contains hardly any of his anecdotes and even fewer human characters as it drifts more in the direction of the funny animal comics genre.
+This is most likely the final post in reports documenting the production progress of my graphic novel/artist book Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics.
+Initially I thought that this would be a sequel with a different title but I had second thoughts about keeping them as separate entities and now merge them as a final chapter under the same title Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics.
+Owing to the absence of the Doctor Comics character in this new chapter, it contains hardly any of his anecdotes and even fewer human characters as it drifts more in the direction of the funny animal comics genre.
 The principal character, Cohl the cat from the Blotting Paper graphic novel, has some adventures in the Asakusa area of Tokyo to which he has travelled in search of his missing friend and flatmate, the other cat, Busch.

 In addition to the restaurant supplies district some scenes take place in Kanda, the bookshop area of Tokyo.
 Cohl initially explores the manga shops but then extends his search to sources of traditional woodblock printing books as well as books about yokai and other spirits.